SoftwareAG/c8y-docs/content/web/angular-bundle/customization.md

 #### How to add your own translations

-1. Download the string catalog from [@c8y/ngx-components@1004.0.6/locales/locales.pot](https://unpkg.com/@c8y/ngx-components@1004.0.6/locales/locales.pot) (the version, 1004.0.6,  can be changed  to whatever version running on your instance).
+1. Download the string catalog from [@c8y/ngx-components@1004.0.6/locales/locales.pot](https://unpkg.com/@c8y/ngx-components@latest/locales/locales.pot) (starting from version 1004.0.6,`latest` can be replaced by your current used version).
-2. Load the file in your preferred .pot file editor and translate each string to the appropriate language and save that file.
+2. Load the the downloaded locales.pot template file in your preferred .pot file editor and create a new translation from it.
+Choose the target language of the translation, e.g. Afrikaans, and translate each string.
 Repeat the process for as many languages as you like.
 The outcome of this step will be a .po catalog file for each language.
 Make sure to store these files in a safe place, as they will be useful when updating the strings in subsequent versions.
 3. Transform the newly created .po file into a .json file using the `c8ycli`: